marcocarr/APU-Knowledge/README.md

 Conclusion
 ==========

-You will find all of the Script-files ready to copy it into the right directory.
+You will find all of the Script-files ready to copy in their right directory.

-Everything was tested on Ubuntu 16.04.01 LTS and Windows Machines.
+Everything was tested on Ubuntu 16.04.01 LTS.
 ## Contributing

 1. Fork it